openstack-archive/stx-docs/doc/source/installation_guide/2018_10/duplex.rst

 progress of the reboot, use the controller-0 console.

 ****************************************
-Verifying the Controller-0 Configuration
+Verifying the controller-0 configuration
 ****************************************

-On Controller-0, acquire Keystone administrative privileges:
+On controller-0, acquire Keystone administrative privileges:

 ::